-Our Special Educational Needs Coordinators are Danielle Waterfall, Rebecca Renton and Laura Smith.
-The SENCos work within the school’s Take Care Team, and work with class teachers, overseeing and monitoring support and progress of any child requiring additional support across the school.
+Our Special Educational Needs Coordinators are Danielle Waterfall, Rebecca Renton and Gemma hardy.
+The SENCos work within the school’s Take Care Team, and alongside class teachers, overseeing and monitoring support and progress of any child requiring additional support across the school.

-- The class teacher will oversee, plan and work with each child with SEND in their class to ensure that progress in every area is made.
+- The class teacher will oversee, plan and work with each child with SEND in their class to ensure that progress is made in every area.

-The Teaching Assistant will also work with your child, this support is called Quality First Teaching where the work is highly differentiated and suits the needs of the children it comes in the form of a lesson rather than an Intervention programme
+- The Teaching Assistant will also work with your child, this support is called Quality First Teaching, where the work is differentiated and suits the needs of the children it comes in the form of a lesson rather than an intervention programme

 Who will explain this to me?